 The medical practitioner assesses the source of the patient’s discomfort by reviewing the patient’s medical history and using a mix of:

-If you are in the Chicago area & are experiencing symptoms of herniated or bulging disc pain, schedule a consultation with us!
+If you are experiencing symptoms of herniated or bulging disc pain in Chicago, schedule a consultation with us!

 Physicians use two broad types of spinal disc abnormalities to determine the origin of the patient’s pain: